AlphaHydrae/blog/_drafts/2021-02-12-how-to-display-an-image-protected-by-header-based-authentication.md

 If your blob contains image data, you can use this new URL as the source of an `<img>` tag.
 The advantage of this technique compared to constructing a data URL is that you do not have to process the image data at all.
-This blob URL is simply a point to the existing data in memory, stored in the [blob URL store][blob-url-store], with no extra computation required.
+This blob URL is simply a pointer to the existing data in memory, with no extra computation required.
+The data is stored in the [blob URL store][blob-url-store], a feature of the [File API][file-api].

 You can get the data of a fetch `Response` as a blob by using [its `blob` function][fetch-api-blob].
 Let's rewrite the `displayProtectedImage` function to